Audits of current/good practice

-- Communication – use of oral, written and signed communication.
+- use of oral, written and signed communication

-Feedback was provided verbally and in writing to the individual teachers of the deaf and a summary provided to the mainstream Head and the teacher in charge of the resource base.
+Feedback was provided to individuals verbally and in writing and a summary provided to the headteacher and the teacher in charge of the resource provision.
 Outcomes were:

 Audit of provision

-Two Ewing Foundation Consultants plus three co-opted specialists undertook a rigorous review of practice in a secondary resource base for deaf pupils, managed by the central service.
+Two Ewing Foundation Consultants plus three co-opted specialists undertook a rigorous review of practice in a secondary resource provisione for deaf pupils, managed by the central service.